-Permits may be purchased between 7:45 a.m. and 4:30 p.m., Mon.-Fri. from any BLM Wyoming field office.
-The cost for a permit is $5 to $10 per tree, depending on location.
+Permits may be purchased between 7:45 a.m. and 4:30 p.m., Monday through Friday from any BLM Wyoming field office.
+The cost for a permit fee per tree, depending on location.
 Up to a maximum of five Christmas trees can be purchased by an individual for personal use.

 Tree cutters must have a valid permit with them while cutting a tree.
 Trees may not be cut within wilderness areas, wilderness study areas, timber sale areas or administrative sites such as developed campgrounds.

 Although the Christmas tree permits are for any tree species, the BLM recommends Engelmann spruce, sub-alpine fir, Douglas fir, Ponderosa pine and lodgepole pine as the best species to cut for your Christmas tree.
 Christmas trees harvested from aspen stands and dense young stands will contribute to forest health and improve wildlife habitat.

 It is the purchaser’s responsibility to not trespass on private land and to make sure you’re cutting the tree in the correct area.
 Be prepared for winter weather and high country conditions.

 For more information, please visit www.blm.gov/wyoming-christmas-trees or call your local BLM office: